DLeinHellios/BugFist/README.md

 # BugFist - Bug Tracking in the Cloud

-BugFist is a cloud-based ticketing platform written in Python and Flask.
-This project was built for practice, and it not suited for serious production environments.
+BugFist is a cloud-based ticketing platform written in Python and Flask, with a responsive Bootstrap UI.
+It is easily deployed (freely) on Heroku with PostgreSQL.
+This project is built for practice, and is not intended for serious production environments.
+BugFist is still in development, and some features may change.

 ## Planned Features

 - **Individual User Accounts**
 	- Three account roles